engrpanda/ESP8266-Controller-plus-ULTRA/README.md

-This app makes you control your Arduino projects like RC car or any IOT applications using your mobile phone thru WIFI.
+This app makes you control your ESP's projects like RC car or any IOT applications using your mobile phone thru WIFI.

 All the files (apk, circuit, program, codes) are all provided) :)